bitsandbots/rpi-automatic1111/README.md

 ## Supported Architectures

-The installer **automatically detects your CPU architecture** and installs the appropriate PyTorch build.
+The installer prints your detected CPU architecture during setup and installs CPU-only PyTorch from the official PyTorch CPU wheel index.

 ---